qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/spatial_statistics.rst

   layer.

-As you can see from the example below, the mean coordinates (pink point) and the center of the study area (in green) don't necessarily coincide:
+As you can see from the example below, the mean coordinates (pink point) and the center of the study area (in green) don't necessarily coincide.

+The centroid is the barycenter of the layer (the barycenter of a square is the center of the square) while the mean coordinates represent the average of all node coordinates.

 .. image:: img/polygon_centroid_mean.png
    :align: center